CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-NetQ-Release-Versioning-and-Support-Policy.md

 ## Release, Support Lifecycle and Support Policy

 NetQ is offered with a per switch subscription that includes support for 1, 3, and 5 years options.
-The subscription model enables customers to upgrade the software as updates and new versions become available, for the period of the subscription.
+The subscription model allows customers to upgrade the software as updates and new versions become available, for the period of the subscription.

 - Review the NetQ [user guide]({{<ref "/cumulus-netq-41/" >}}) for the supported Network Operating System (NOS) versions.
 - Use matching versions of NetQ Server and both NetQ Agent and NetQ Apps packages on switches (e.g., NetQ 4.1.0 Server with NetQ 4.1.0 Agents and Apps on the switches).